zjwang11/IRVSP/README.md

 # irrep_bcs.a
-the associated library can be linked to by various DFT packages, such as VASP, Quantum espresso, Siesta, Abinit, ELK, Wien2k.
+The library can be linked to by DFT packages, such as VASP, Quantum espresso, Siesta, Abinit, ELK, Wien2k.

 # A general workflow for using irvsp
 * prepare your POSCAR file ...
 * phonopy --symmetry --tolerance 0.01 -c POSCAR
 * pos2aBR (* converting PPOSCAR to POSCAR_std *)
 * cp POSCAR_std POSCAR
-* do vasp calculations ...
+* do DFT(VASP,QE etc) calculations ...
 * irvsp -sg ...
 * solve eBR/aBR (* using tqc.data *)